 The Oregon-Idaho HIDTA program publishes an Annual Report on June 15th each year that describes the program's activities, reports its progress toward implementing the HIDTA strategy and documents how it has met the annual performance targets for the preceding year.
 The most current, full text report may be downloaded by clicking the button below.

-2016 Annual Report Summary
+2018 Annual Executive Report Summary

-In order to achieve maximum results, the Oregon-Idaho HIDTA Program funds law enforcement initiatives that promote and facilitate cooperative sharing of case information, leveraging of available resources, and maintenance of effective working relationships between federal, state, local, and tribal law enforcement agencies.
-In 2016, 72 federal, state, local, and tribal law enforcement agencies participated in 23 Oregon-Idaho HIDTA Program initiatives.
-With support from the Oregon-Idaho HIDTA Investigative Support Center (ISC), the Oregon-Idaho HIDTA Program initiatives made significant progress in identifying, investigating, and dismantling or disrupting the most dangerous and prolific DTOs, MLOs, individual drug dealers, individual money launderers, smugglers, transporters, fugitives, and violent criminals in the state, region, and, in some cases, the nation.
+In order to achieve maximum results, the Oregon-Idaho HIDTA Program funds law enforcement and prevention initiatives that promote and facilitate cooperative sharing of case information, leveraging of available resources, and maintenance of effective working relationships between federal, state, local, and tribal law enforcement agencies.
+In 2018, 73 federal, state, local, and tribal law enforcement agencies participated in 24 Oregon-Idaho HIDTA Program initiatives comprised of investigative, prosecution, interdiction, fugitive apprehension, information sharing/analytical assistance, training, demand reduction, and administrative-focused programs.